ubco-cmps/data301_course/project/milestone02.md

 ### Step 2: Wrap your method chain(s) in a function

-A method chain converted to a function would like something like:
+A method chain converted to a function would be something like:

 ```
 def load_and_process(url_or_path_to_csv_file):